 Hazardous waste depots are provided in most urban areas for dropping off such items as spray paints, glues, cement, paint strippers, enamel and latex paints and stains, insecticides and herbicides, rodent poisons, thinners, unused medicines, nail polish remover, wood preservatives, rust removers and compact fluorescent light bulbs (which contain mercury, a highly toxic substance).
 Hazardous products should not be disposed of as ordinary garbage or down drains.
-Considerable literature is available at the federal, provincial/state and municipal levels (Toronto) to provide guidance on such matters.
+Considerable literature is available at the federal, provincial/state and probably your local municipal for provide guidance on such matters.

 This real estate terminology refers to the value of real estate over and above the mortgage(s) registered against the property.

 The right of the mortgagor to reclaim clear title to the real property upon full repayment of the debt.